Background music: Group fitness music

 With the proliferation of boutique fitness classes in the late 2010s, a new emphasis is being placed on properly licensing music to be used by instructors in a group fitness environment.
 As it is more interactive than traditional background music, the licensing and cost structures differ.

 Internet delivered background music

 Internet-delivered background music was delivered by companies such as Mood Media (which had acquired Trusonic, which had acquired Muzak).
-This allowed the retailer to instantly update music and messages which were deployed at the store level as opposed to using older compact disc and satellite technologies.
+Trusonic's internet-based MBOX system allowed retailers to distribute music and messaging updates to individual store locations over the Internet, replacing earlier distribution methods such as compact discs and satellite delivery.
 Using this technique enables the creator to include more meaning in their work and effectively convey their messages.
 Playing music that affects the mood of the audience evokes many emotions, making the work more memorable.

 Background non-music

 Business audio

 Business audio refers to music and other audio content licensed for use in public or commercial environments.
 This includes background music services—sometimes called elevator music—and business news programming designed to enhance the customer experience or inform staff and patrons.

 Providers of business audio and background music services include: